yinglia/SurvBal/README.md

 # SurvBal

 ## Overview
-SurvBal enables selection of balances in relation to censored
+SurvBal enables the selection of microbiome balances in relation to censored
     survival and time-to-event outcomes which are of considerable interest, particularly in many biomedical studies.
 The most common Cox proportional hazards and standard parametric survival (including